althomi3/flutterWeighliftingJournal/README.md

-# Flutter App: Muscle Strength Tracker for Female Climbers check
+# Flutter App: Muscle Strength Tracker for Female Climbers
 This is a mobile app developed with Flutter.
 The main purpose is to support female climbers growing body strength through tracking their muscle-targeted weight lifting.
 The app focuses on hobby climbers who have a basic understanding of exercising.

-## How to Run the App check
+## How to Run the App
 The app is available under the following URL: https://muscle-growth-tracker-171aa.web.app/ It is recommended to open the app on a smartphone for best look and feel.
 The app is optimized for dimensions 390 x 844 which represents an iPhone 12 Pro.
 For testing responsiveness, it is recommended to use the dev tools in your browser.
 If you want to run the app via code, navigate to the src folder and start the app with <flutter run>.
 The source code and a rendered version of the Readme are available on Github: https://github.com/althomi3/flutterWeighliftingJournal/settings

-## Widget Code Structure with Atomic Design check
+## Widget Code Structure with Atomic Design
 The widget folder is structured following the atomic design approach by Brad Frost.
 Widgets are categorized according to their component complexity, e.g., molecules for simpler widgets or organism for views that integrate multiple widgets.

 # Assignment Requirements
-## Clear Idea and Purpose check
+## Clear Idea and Purpose
 In today's Fitfluencer fog, it is challenging to understand how to train effectively for one's individual goals.
 In addition, sport apps often overload users with mainstream options and lack of intentional guidance.

 The idea and purpose of this app is to support female amateur climbers growing body strength through intentional, muscle-targeted weight lifting.
 The goal is achieved by educational elements, a training tracker which focuses on muscle instead of exercise as well as statistics focusing on training volume per muscle group.